wamdam/backy2/README.md

 # backy

-## An open source block based backup utility
+## An open source block based backup utility with sparse features

-backy is a **block based backup** for **virtual machines** with no external dependencies.
+backy is a **block based backup** for **virtual machines**.

 It's useful to backup any block based image with or without snapshot features to any other location.

-backy supports forward differential backups so that a full backup is only necessary on the very first backup.
+backy supports forward differential backups so that a full backup is only necessary on the very first backup (and with ceph, not even that).
 All subsequent backups are forward incremental, so that only the differences to the last backup are stored.

 That way it requires only very little i/o on the backup volume.

 In addition it can fully utilize all features which the underlying block device supports.
-If hints are available, only relevant data sections are read.
+If hints are available (e.g. rbd diff), only relevant data sections are read.
-Especially on ceph volumes, the first AND all subsequent backups only require changed blocks to be stored.
+Especially on ceph volumes, the first AND all subsequent backups only require changed blocks to be read and stored.

-Invalid backups, due to data errors and otherwise broken backups (system crash) are probably recognized (for bit rod we recommend scrubs) and you cannot backup a diff on them.
+Invalid backups, due to data errors and otherwise broken backups (system crash) are recognized (for bit rod we recommend scrubs) and backy prevents you from backing up from them as a base (i.e. you must do a fresh full backup).

-On other volume types, if you can extract blocks used by the filesystem, also only those blocks will be read.

-backy makes heavy usage of rollsums.
-Each ``block`` is checksummed and the checksum is stored with the backup.
-Whenever a forward increment is created, the source data is read and only compared to the stored checksum.
-That way, the backup storage space's i/o is not used at all for determining which blocks to read.
+Backy also does deduplication during backup.
+This means, that equal blocks, which are per default 4MB in size, are only stored once on the backup medium.

+For protection against bitrot or write/read errors, backy supports scrubs.
+We recommend to run scrubs on a regular basis.

-Also, scrubbing is available.
-Scrub can read the whole backup or any random percentile and compare read backup data blocks against the stored checksums.
+Scrubs support a percentile parameter (-p).
+When percentile is given, only the given part (percentile / 100) of the backup is read and compared against the stored checksums.
-No bit loss anymore!

 Scrub can also compare the backup against an existing image, i.g. a snapshot.
-With this ``deep scrub`` also percentile checks are available.
+With this ``deep scrub`` percentile checks are also available.

 When scrub finds invalid blocks, it marks the blocks and all versions containing this block as invalid (however, restores are still possible with this deficiency).

-For each backup version, only changed ``blocks`` are stored so forward increments are usually very small.

 For restore, backy is able to only write existing blocks and sparses out the others.
 This is possible for new image files and on fresh volumes, e.g. on ceph.
 This shouldn't be done on volumes that don't know about block sparses, like classic partitions or classic lvm.

+For example, with ceph it's possible to have sparse images by regularily calling fstrim in the VMs.

+In case you don't have a ceph-based storage, backy behaves correctly on other images too, for example LVM, image files or partitions.
+However, the image to be backed up shouldn't have any writes during backup.
+So snapshot functionality is necessary if you can't afford downtime during backups.

 So backy is, especially in combination with rich featured block storage, a very fast and reliable backup and restore tool.